 Each year there are a small number of students who require special arrangements for exams due to their additional needs.
 To be eligible for these special arrangements the pupils must meet criteria set out by the Joint Council for Qualifications.

 - Additional setting

 This is not an exhaustive list as other extenuating circumstances may allow students other access arrangements to be put in place.

 For a pupil to meet the Joint Council for Qualifications criteria not only must standardised assessments show their needs but there must be evidence that they have required that particular arrangement regularly in lessons, in order for them to make expected progress.
 If a student makes expected progress in class without special arrangements then they do not meet the required criteria.

-Applications are made during the first year of the exam course and will cover the full two year course.
+Applications are made during the second year of the exam course.
 If a student continues their study after these two years, another application to the Joint Council for Qualifications will need to be made.

 Our school has qualified staff who are able to carry out educational tests of both ability and attainment which are used to assess if students require additional access arrangements for exams or tests.
 Arrangements can be applied for by using reports from outside agencies and are also useful for additional evidence.
 However, students must also meet the criteria as described above within school.

 If you feel more could be done for your child, or you have any other concerns, please contact your child’s head of house by phone or using the form on our contact us page.
 The relevant SPL for each year group is as follows:

 - Mr D Waddle – Years 9 and 10